Ricoh GR II vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GR II does not feature such a mic input.

-Both the GR II and the A9 are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the A9 does not have a direct predecessor.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Ricoh GR II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.